JorelAli/ForteLang/README.md

 ForteLang doesn't have `if ... else` statements, instead it has guards, which begin with the `|>` operator.
 Each statement is composed of the guard symbol `|`, a predicate (boolean result) followed by the double arrow `->>` and a resulting expression.

+Guards require an "else" case, which is handled using `| ->>` and must be declared at the end of your guard statement.

 ```
 max = x -> y -> |>
 	| x > y ->> x